johngilheany/prostate-cancer-detector/README.md

-# prostate-cancer-detector
+# Prostate Cancer Detector
-Detects presence of prostate cancer in a whole slide image and highlights cancerous regions, if any
+Detects whether or given tissue sample contains prostate cancer or not.